Black Myth: Wukong: Development

 Black Myth: Wukong was developed on a US$70 million budget over six years, as reported by Bloomberg.
 The project was partially funded by the investor Hero Games.
-Game Science had previously developed two mobile games before they cautiously took on the larger-scale project—an approach shaped by necessity to stay afloat as a new studio and by the team's prior experience with the risks of large-scale development at former employer Tencent.
-The team initially did not have high expectations for profitability due to the high costs for research and development.
-Their initial expectation was that the game would sell between 3 and 5 million units, which would be enough to ensure its viability and pave the way for future projects.
-The Zhejiang Provincial Tax Service cited a statement by a Game Science financial manager regarding a 2023 tax incentive for research and development expenses, in which the costs were estimated to have exceeded CN¥300 million (US$42 million).
-This figure does not represent the whole budget, but details the core research and development costs directly incurred by Game Science, excluding external contributions and broader company expenses, applicable to a tax policy aimed at promoting technological innovation across industries.
+Game Science had previously developed two mobile games before it cautiously took on the larger-scale project—an approach shaped by necessity to stay afloat as a new studio and by the team's prior experience with the risks of large-scale development at former employer Tencent.
+The studio initially did not have high expectations for profitability due to the high costs for research and development.
+Its initial expectation was that the game would sell between 3 and 5 million units, which would be enough to ensure the game's viability and pave the way for future projects.
+The Zhejiang Provincial Tax Service cited a statement by a Game Science financial manager regarding tax incentives for research and development expenses, which specified that the game's development costs were estimated to have exceeded CN¥300 million (US$42 million).
+This figure does not represent the whole budget, but details the research and development costs directly incurred by Game Science (excluding broader expenses and external contributions) applicable to a tax policy aimed at promoting technological innovation across industries.